lmorg/murex/gen/root/README.inc.md

       - title: Easily Extended
         icon: "puzzle-piece"
         details: |-
-          Murex has an extension framework that allows you to design your own modules or enjoy prebuilt extensions.
-This allows for customization and additional functionality.
+          An extension framework that allows you to design your own modules or enjoy prebuilt extensions.
 The built-in package manager makes it very easy to share your configuration, import other peoples modules, and port your set up between different machines.
           <br/><br/>
           <strong>Configure once, use everywhere.</strong>
         link: user-guide/modules